nicklee76/softlayer_sandbox/README.md

 # softlayer_sandbox

-Create (and remove) cloud instances on SoftLayer via Python Script
+This Python scripts will create (and/or remove) cloud instances on SoftLayer.

 You will need to edit the softlayer_config.json file as following.
   + UserName: Your SoftLayer login ID.
 (For example, "JohnDoe")